Showing posts with label acceleration. Show all posts

 The image below is the same, but the anomaly is more closely specified (12 colors instead of 11), adding a pink color for anomalies higher than 6°C, by Makiko Sato.
 This highlights the very high anomalies that occurred over the Arctic Ocean during La Niña conditions, i.e. despite suppression of the temperature.

-The image below shows NASA data for March 2025.
+The image below shows NASA data through March 2025.
 The monthly temperature anomaly has now been more than 1.5°C higher than the 1903-1924 custom base (not pre-industrial) for 21 consecutive months (July 2023 through March 2025).
 Anomalies are rising rapidly, the red line (2-year Lowess Smoothing trend) points at 2°C rise by the end of 2026.

 The shading added in the above image reflects the presence of El Niño conditions that push up temperatures (pink shading), La Niña conditions that suppress temperatures (blue shading), or neutral conditions (gray shading).
 Meanwhile, NOAA has announced that La Niña conditions have ended, meaning that temperatures are no longer suppressed.

-Such short-term variables are smoothed out in the black linear trend that shows a steady rise of 0.5°C over 3½ years (from 2023 to half 2026), a much steeper rise than the 1.1°C rise over 81 years (from 1941 to 2022) of a linear trend in an earlier image.
+Such short-term variables are smoothed out in the black linear trend that shows a steady rise of 0.5°C over 3½ years (from 2023 to half 2026), a much steeper rise than the 1.1°C rise over 81 years (from 1941 to 2022) of a linear trend in an earlier image

 [ Arctic sea ice volume, click to enlarge ]